aadityabhatia/node-xmpp-muc-handler/README.md

-# XMPP MUC Eventer
+# XMPP MUC Handler
-## event emitting handler for XMPP MUCs
+## event-based API for XMPP Multi-User Chats

-xmpp-muc-handler is an event-emitting handler that processes message and presence stanzas from specified MUCs, maintains a roster, and emits events when activity takes place.
+xmpp-muc-handler provides a simple event-based API to access [XMPP Multi-User Chats](http://xmpp.org/extensions/xep-0045.html).
+It processes message and presence stanzas from MUCs, maintains rosters, and emits events for any message or presence stanza received.
 It can be used as a middleware for [junction](https://github.com/jaredhanson/junction/#readme) XMPP framework.

 ## Installation